About Jane Glue

 Jane and her twin sister Judith were born in Orkney in 1958.
 Their parents Donald and Ella Glue met during WW2 when Donald's ship the HMS Rodney was based in Scapa Flow.

+Both twins were keen artist's from an early age.
 In 1976 Jane attended Grays school of Art, Aberdeen.
-Returning home after a year at Gray's craving the wide open space and coastlines of Orkney, she later attended Harrow College of Higher Education in Middlesex from 1982-85 and studied Illustration.
+Returning home after a year at Gray's craving the wide open space and coastlines of Orkney, she later attended Harrow College in London from 1982-85 graduating in Illustration.

 Jane returned home to Orkney to open her business Shorelines Gallery, at the back of her twin sister Judith's shop, opposite St Magnus Cathedral.
 She was there for ten years before moving to 39 Albert Street in Kirkwall.
 Here there was room to display original work upstairs and to sell her prints and other products downstairs.